 So, this is our guide for hiking the famous Tre Cime di Lavaredo loop.
 I tried to cover all the details, but if I forgot something and you have any additional questions, feel free to leave a reply below and I’ll try to help.
 Enjoy your hike!

-More travel inspiration for the Dolomites and Northern Italy:
+More travel inspiration for the Dolomites:

 - Hiking in the Dolomites – Best Hikes